Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 Decommission Azure resources that are no longer needed.
 This includes VM instances, NAT gateways, network security groups, subnets, and eventually the virtual network itself.
 Make sure to clean up all resources to avoid unnecessary charges.

 Finally, update internal documentation, runbooks, and network diagrams to reflect the new environment.
-A clear and current record will support future audits, troubleshooting, and onboarding.
+A clear and current record helps with future audits, troubleshooting, and onboarding.

 More Information